 During 1964, a large section of Interstate 70 around Salina (through Ellsworth, Lincoln, and Saline Counties) was under construction.
 Also during 1964, Interstate 70 opened between Colby and Oakley.

-In 1966, Interstate 70 opened through Russell County, thus creating a continuous freeway from Colby east through Kansas City to St. Louis, Missouri.
+On November 16, 1966,15 Interstate 70 opened through Russell County, thus creating a continuous freeway from Colby east through Kansas City to St. Louis, Missouri.

 Interstate 70 was completed in Kansas on June 17, 1970 with the opening of the segment at Goodland.